nsfcac/MonSter/README.md

 You probably will encounter issues while installing `psycopg2`.
 If any error occurs, the main reason is pg_config is required to build psycopg2 from source.
 Please add the directory containing pg_config to the $PATH or specify the full executable path with the option: python setup.py build_ext --pg-config /path/to/pg_config build.

-Activate the virtual environment before you run any MonSter codes: `activate ./env/bin/activate`
+Activate the virtual environment before you run any MonSter codes: `source ./env/bin/activate`

 Make sure the configuration file, `/monster/config.yml`, is configured correctly according to your environment.